perfact/zodbsync/README.md

 ## To Do / Roadmap

-  * Subcommands wrapping `git reset` and `git rebase` will allow development in branches, resetting a testing or a production system to the state of an approved development branch and rebasing other developments onto the new master.
   * Specifying a path to a python script that is executed after `playback` inside the same transaction will allow to store database changes in a connected relational (SQL) database inside ZODB using Z SQL Methods and